 Skip advert

 The diesel models, with their narrow powerband, don’t allow you to indulge in the Cayenne’s talents quite so frequently.
 Yet, they still turn-in and flow down a road with the competence of a much smaller and lighter car, just like the rest of the range.

-If you really intend to go off road then the adaptive air suspension as it allows you to raise the ride height for traversing rougher sections.
+If you really intend to go off road then choose the adaptive air suspension as it allows you to raise the ride height for traversing rougher sections.
 Hill descent control and active four-wheel drive allow the Cayenne to tackle most harsh terrain without breaking sweat.

+Skip advert